PAKISTANI AND INDIAN STUDENTS

 What can you tell me about the instructors in the program?

 The Summer Institute carefully chooses writers who are also great teachers.
-Please see the main page for a list of the 2019 Mentors.
+Please see a list of the 2019 Mentors here.